Why Windows 10 Remote Assistance is Not Working and How to Fix It

 Solution:

-Do not send requests via emails.
+Do not send requests via email.
 It’s Win10, after all, use its features to the full.
 QuickAssist is much more advanced, only requires a valid Microsoft account, and encrypts all the data passing back and through during the RDP connections.

-If that’s a no-go for some reason (e.g., you need help with one of those computers with lots of sensitive data), save the invitation file to a protected cloud drive then tell your helper where to find it (emphasis on protected).
+If that’s a no-go for some reason (e.g., you need help with one of those computers with lots of sensitive data), save the invitation file to a protected cloud drive, then tell your helper where to find it (emphasis on protected).
 And the first chance you get to opt-out of the standard system utilities and get an app operating via TCP— do it!

 Disabled Remote Access in the Settings